Codecademy/docs/content/swift/concepts/classes/classes.md

 Classes serve as a template to define characteristics and behaviors of an object.

-They are reference types, meaning all _instances_ of a class carry the same characteristics and behaviors.
+They are _reference types_, meaning all _instances_ of a class carry the same characteristics and behaviors.

 An instance is an object created based on a class.